Find your customers, understand your customers, nurture your customers and retain your customers. Profitably.

 And of course your competitors will be targeting your shoppers with their products or services.

-As mentioned above true brand loyalty is rare but you need your brand advocates.
+As mentioned above, true brand loyalty is rare, but you still need your brand advocates.
 You've worked hard to find new customers and nurture them to become your seasoned shoppers.
-So how do you keep your brand name to the front of customers' minds when they are thinking about their next purchase?
+So how do you keep your brand name at the front of customers' minds when they're thinking about their next purchase?

-This is where your timely tailored retention communications come into play.
+This is where your timely, tailored, retention comms come into play.

-If your company belongs to a large loyalty programme scheme such as Nectar or Avios (AirMiles) great.
-You're part of a bigger programme with established customer value and able to leverage your business through their ongoing comms.
+If your company belongs to a large loyalty programme scheme, such as Nectar or Avios (AirMiles), great.
+You're part of a bigger programme with established customer value and so able to leverage your business through their ongoing comms.

 If not, or supplementary to their programme, you can devise your own retention programme specific to your customers.

 Not all of your retention customers will offer the same commercial opportunity.
-Consider developing an aspirational programme for the top say 20%.
+Consider developing an aspirational programme for the top, say, 20% VIPs.
 Often this top 20% is responsible for delivering up to 80% of your sales.
-This can help you focus your marketing attention and budget.
+This helps you focus your marketing attention and budget.

-Deliver engaging useful, interesting or fun content so your audience keep enjoying their VIP status.
-You can also keep your business front of mind with: competitions, surveys, drip-fed incentives, special VIP customer perks, previews, early access to sales, special events and a host of other activities.
+Deliver engaging, useful, interesting or fun content so your audience keeps on enjoying their VIP status.
+You can also make your business front of mind with: competitions, surveys, drip-fed incentives, special VIP customer perks, previews, early access to sales, special events and a host of other activities.